Uthmanic codex: Collecting the Quran during Abu Bakr's reign

 Before Abu Bakr al-Siddiq gathered the Quran, the companions had books in which they wrote the Quran or some of it, but these books were individual efforts that did not receive the precision of research and investigation that the Quran of Abu Bakr al-Siddiq received.
 Zayd then proceeded to collect the Quran and was supervised and assisted by Abu Bakr, Umar, and other Companions.
 Urwa ibn al-Zubayr narrated: "When the readers were killed on that day, Abu Bakr feared that the Quran would be lost, so he said to Umar ibn al-Khattab and Zayd ibn Thabit: Sit at the door of the mosque and whoever comes to you with two witnesses to something from the Book of Allah, write it down."

 Al-Bukhari and Al-Tirmidhi reported that Abu Bakr al-Siddiq paired Zayd ibn Thabit with three others from Quraysh, who were: Sa'id ibn Abi al-'As, Abd al-Rahman ibn al-Harith and Abdullah ibn al-Zubayr.
 When they collected the Quran.
 Abu Bakr took it and had it until he died, then Umar had it until he died, then Hafsa bint Umar had it.
 When Uthman's caliphate came, people differed in reading.
 Al-Suyuti said: "Abu Bakr al-Siddiq was the first to compile the Quran in a book."

-Uthmanic codex
+Origin of the codex

 Motivation

 Caliph Uthman ibn Affan's compilation of the Quran was the second compilation during the reign of the Rashidun caliphs.
 When the Islamic conquests expanded, the Companions spread out in the conquered countries, teaching the Quran and the religious sciences to the people.
 Each Companion taught his students the way he had received it.
 In Iraq, the codex of Ibn Mas'ud was already popular whereas in the Levant, the codex of Ubayy ibn Ka'b was already popular.
 Ibn al-Jazari narrated: "We are certain that many of the companions were reading what was contrary to the Uthman's Quran before the consensus on the Quran.
 By adding one or more words, replacing one word with another, and omitting some words, as proven in the two Sahihs and others.
 And now we forbidding people from reciting it in prayer.